Music feuds: Cardi B, Nicki Minaj and 8 other pairs who do NOT get along

 5. Azealia Banks v Iggy Azalea

-The number of artists which Azealia Banks (above left) has fallen out with is so huge that it's difficult to single out just one.
+The number of artists which Azealia Banks (above left) has fallen out with is so huge that it could probably make a listicle in its own right.

-But somebody who experienced a particularly high level of vitriol was Fancy singer Iggy Azalea.
+But somebody who experienced a particularly high level of vitriol from her was Fancy singer Iggy Azalea.

 For two artists who became popular around the same time and were only a couple of letters off sharing a name, perhaps comparisons and rivalries were inevitable.